Topics and Important Notice for Registration

 Remark 2: Only one attendance time will be counted for each of the following types of events.

 Students may refer to the ‘Events’ session of SRRSH website (https://www.srrsh.cuhk.edu.hk/en/events) for details of various cultural events and complete registration accordingly.
 Please make sure you saved the confirmation email and attend the registered event.
-By the end of the semester, the College will collect the related attendance record with supporting proof via online form.

 Remarks: